mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 ### IDF = ln [ ( N + 1 ) / DF ] + 1

-In the next table, I've added two new columns: one that represents the derived IDF score, and one that multiplies the Count column to derive the final TF-IDF score.
-You'll notice that that IDF score is higher if the term appears in fewer documents, but that the scale of visible IDF scores is 1 to 6.
+Once IDF is calculated, TF-IDF is no more than TF multiplied by IDF.
+In the next table, I've added two new columns: one that represents the derived IDF score based on the mathematical operations I've just described, and one that multiplies the Count column to derive the final TF-IDF score.

+Notice that that IDF score is higher if the term appears in fewer documents, but that the scale of visible IDF scores is 1 to 6.
 Different normalization schemes would produce different scales.

+Note also that the TF-IDF column, according to this version of the algorithm, cannot be lower than the count.
+This effect is also the result of our normalization method; adding 1 to the final IDF value ensures that we will never multiply our Count columns by a number smaller than one.

 <div>
 <table border="1" class="dataframe">